 Child Support Workshop - Child Support Issues, Questions & Procedures - Judicial Hearing Officer S. P. Stafford, Esq., will cover both traditional and current aspects of paternity and child support establishment, modification of child support and enforcement through contempt.
+These child support workshops are not for specific detailed case information.
+The discussion provides information about the child support process and navigating the judicial system.
 Questions will be welcomed and encouraged.
-This presentation is free and open to the public.
+These workshops are free and open to the public.
 Registration is not required.

 Thursday, March 5, 5:30 to 7 p.m., Library Partnership, 1130 N.E.
 16 Avenue

-During these free presentations experienced attorneys and professionals share their knowledge on a variety of pertinent legal issues.
-Legal resources are also available to the public in the John A.H.
-Murphree Law Library, located at Headquarters.
-Resources includes the Florida Bar Journal (2009 to present), Florida Cases, Florida Law Weekly, the Florida Statutes plus the Nolo’s small business essentials series and the WestLawNext (only available at Headquarters) and Gale Legal Forms databases.
+Also, free legal resources are available in the John A.H.
+Murphree Law Library located at Headquarters Library.
+Resources include the Florida Bar Journal (2009 to present), Florida Cases, Florida Law Weekly, the Florida Statutes plus the Nolo’s small business essentials series and the WestLawNext (only available at Headquarters) and Gale Legal Forms databases.